DrizzlyQ/signaljammer/README.md

 # QBX Signal Jammer 📡

-A highly immersive signal jammer script for QBCore-based FiveM servers.
+A highly immersive signal jammer script for QBX-based FiveM servers.
 Players can place jammers that block phone and radio signals in a configurable radius and can be hacked by others.

 ## 🔧 Features
 - Signal blocking within a 50m radius